Derai: Geography

-Derai is a town and municipal corporation in Derai Upazila of Sunamganj District in northeastern Bangladesh, and forms part of the Sylhet Division.
-The region is characterized by its numerous haors, which are large, saucer-shaped depressions that are extensively flooded during the monsoon season and form vast sheets of water.
+Derai Sarmangal is a town and municipal corporation in Derai Upazila of Sunamganj District in northeastern Bangladesh, and forms part of the Sylhet Division.
+The region is characterized by its numerous haors, which are large, saucer-shaped depressions or inland lakes that are extensively flooded during the monsoon season and form vast sheets of water.
 These wetlands are a dominant feature of the landscape.
-The Sunamganj District, where Derai is located, has more haors than any other district in Bangladesh.
 It covers an area of 420.93 km2.

-Derai Municipality is subdivided into 9 wards and 29 mahallas.
+Derai Municipality is subdivided into nine wards and 29 mahallas.

 Demographics

 According to the Population and Housing Census 2022 conducted by the Bangladesh Bureau of Statistics (BBS), Derai municipality had a population of 32,154 which includes 17,063 males and 15,091 females.
 The total population of Derai Upazila was 269,726 people with the male population at 136,134 and the female population at 133,592.
 The literacy rate (7 years and above) in Derai was 69.83%.

 Agriculture remains primary livelihood.
-There are other cottage industries, representing local trade and agro-based economy.
-Rice cultivation, particularly the Boro paddy variety which is grown in the dry season on the receding floodplains, is a dominant agricultural activity.
-The extensive haor system supports a rich freshwater fishery, providing significant income and food resources for a large portion of the population.
+The extensive haor system supports extensive rice cultivation and freshwater fishery, providing significant income and food resources for a large portion of the population in the region.
 The Derai Upazila Health Complex has limited healthcare facilities.